Group Handover for Drone Base Stations: Literature Overview and Related Works

 \subsection{Handover Studies for UxNBs}

-There are not so many studies on the security aspect of UxNB since the usage of UxNB is a new emerging topic.
-We shall give some handover solutions in the literature.
+There are few studies on the security aspect of UxNB since the usage of UxNB is a new emerging topic.
 In \cite{Wifibackhaul}, the authors investigate the scenario in which UEs move from one UxNB to another one.
 The difficulty of using the $X_2$ logical interface as in LTE is explained in the study.
-The authors model the LTE handover over the WiFi link and analyze the result of using the WiFi backhaul for UxNB.
-Their result is the WiFi backhaul can represent a solution for a small number of UxNBs and the distance of UxNBs must be a maximum of 5km.

-\cite{handoverdecision1,handoverdecision2} are related to choosing the best time for the handover.
+The studies \cite{handoverdecision1,handoverdecision2} are related to the selection the best time for the handover.
 The aim of the papers is to decrease the handover latency.
 The security aspect of the handover process is not taken into account.
-A deep learning solution is proposed in \cite{handoverdecision1} to decide the best handover time, while an optimal coverage decision algorithm is exploited in \cite{handoverdecision2}.